ceccocats/tkDNN/README.md

 ./map_demo dla34_cnet_FP32.rt c ../demo/COCO_val2017/all_labels.txt ../demo/config.yaml
 ```

 This demo also creates a json file named ```net_name_COCO_res.json``` containing all the detections computed.
-The detections are in COCO format, the correct format to subit the results to [CodaLab COCO detection challenge](https://competitions.codalab.org/competitions/20794#participate).
+The detections are in COCO format, the correct format to submit the results to [CodaLab COCO detection challenge](https://competitions.codalab.org/competitions/20794#participate).

 ## Existing tests and supported networks